Mike Paul Music

 What lesson length should I go for?

-It's entirely up to you, but generally shorter lessons work better for younger people and longer lessons work better for older people.
+It's up to you, but generally shorter lessons work better for younger people and longer lessons work better for older people.

 Do you teach complete beginners?